ryzhovalex/caesarbot/README.md

 - Build main file structure by refactoring telegram-finance-bot
 - Configure home first server to host bot with notebook functionality
 - Refactor, translate to english and polish telegram-finance-bot
-- Deploy minimal-valuable-product (same refactored functions of telegram-finance-bot) to notebook server for permanent testing
+- Deploy minimal-valuable-product (same refactored functions of telegram-finance-bot) to home server for permanent testing

 ### 🏁 Sprint 1 - Minimal deploy (2021.06.07 - 2021.06.13)